FreeForFall/FreeForFall/README.md

 git commit --all -m "Commit message"
 ```
 Merging into will be handled by the github dictator.
 (For now, at least)

+# Project info
+The current unity version in use is : 5.5.0f3